-- 2/15/17: We have a small supply of free flu vaccine left -call 292-2018 to schedule or just stop in.
+- 3/2/17: We have a small supply of free flu vaccine left for students or staff-call 292-2018 to schedule.
 It's not too late to protect yourself!

 - Professional RN appointments all year for illnesses and minor injuries, MMR's, TB tests, and athletic and health program clearances.

 - Physician Assistant appointments available Mon-Wed-Thurs 12:30pm-4pm (Fall & Spring).